Joako360/osm2city/doc/manual/installation.rst

     $ /home/vanosten/bin/osmosis-latest/bin/osmosis --read-pbf file="/media/sf_fg_customscenery/projects/TEST/kbos.pbf" --log-progress --write-pgsql database=kbos host=localhost:5433 user=gisuser password=!Password1

-And finally you might want to index the tags in hstore to get some more query speed after loading the data (on a medium powered machine for the relatively small KBOS area this takes ca. 30 minutes):
+And finally you might want to index the tags in hstore to get some more query speed after loading the data.
+However, this can take a long time and actually not even be worth it, even though you might use the database many times:

 ::